apache/cloudstack-documentation/source/adminguide/ui.rst

 To override a particular documentation URL, a mapping can be added for the URL path in the config.
 A documentation URL is formed by combining the `docBase` URL base and a path set in the source code.
 Adding a mapping for any particular path in the configuration will result in generating documetation URL with overridden path.

 Below example shows configuration changes for custom documentation help URLs:

+By default, docBase is set to `http://docs.cloudstack.apache.org/en/latest` and contextual help on Instances page links to `http://docs.cloudstack.apache.org/en/latest/adminguide/virtual_machines.html`.
+To make Instances page link to `http://mycustomwebsite.com/custom_vm_page.html`, docBase can be set to `http://mycustomwebsite.com` and a docHelpMapping can be added for `adminguide/virtual_machines.html` as `custom_vm_page.html`.

 .. parsed-literal::